Secondary school: Building design specifications

 The UK government published this downwardly revised space formula in 2014.
-It said the floor area should be 1050 m2 (+ 350 m2 if there is a sixth form) + 6.3 m2/pupil place for 11- to 16-year-old's + 7 m2/pupil place for post-16s.
+It said the floor area should be 1050 m2 (+ 350 m2 if there is a sixth form) + 6.3 m2/pupil place for 11- to 15-year-olds + 7 m2/pupil place for students above 16 years old.
 The external finishes were to be downgraded to meet a build cost of £1113/m2.

 By country

-A secondary school locally may be called a high school (abbreviated as HS or H.S.), can also be called senior high school.
-In some countries there are two phases to secondary education (ISCED 2) and (ISCED 3), here the junior high school, intermediate school, lower secondary school, or middle school occurs between the primary school (ISCED 1) and high school.
+A secondary school locally may be called a high school (abbreviated as HS or H.S.), or called a senior high school.
+In some countries there are two phases to secondary education (ISCED 2) and (ISCED 3).
+The junior high school, intermediate school, lower secondary school, or middle school occurs between the primary school (ISCED 1) and high school.